testcraftsman/testpool/docs/source/installation.rst

 Actually the last item is optional in that the client API is a thin wrapper around the server's REST interface.
-One could simply use the REST interace on each client.
+One could simply use the REST interface on each client.
 For evaluation purposes a single system can be used to install both the server and client packages.
 Actual deployments would install the server on a single system and the client packages on each client system.

 Testpool Server Installation on Ubuntu 16.04